arlac77/svelte-guard-history-router/README.md

 ### nest

-Add another tarnsition nesting level.
+Add another transition nesting level.
 Starts a transition from the given factory.

 #### Parameters